Hardik94/syslog-db-k8s/README.md

 ## syslog-db-k8s

+**Note** This is open source application. authentication mechanism is not configured yet.
+Deploy it on public IP, at your risk.

 A Log Collector Automation tool to collect, store and retrieve logs on real time.
 For collecting logs used `syslog-ng`.
 For storing and retrieval part, we integrated `clickhouse` db
 A helm template is supported to scale the number of workers based on work load.